Discover the hidden treasures of this coastal Egyptian gem.

 Feteer Meshaltet (Port Fouad Style)

-Flaky, multi-layered pastry baked in wood-fired ovens.
-It can be eaten sweet with honey and clotted cream, or savory, stuffed with local seafood and cheese.
+Flaky layered pastry baked in wood-fired ovens.
+It can be served sweet with honey or savory with seafood and cheese.

 Gedis (Local Clams)

-Fresh Suez Canal clams sautéed in a light broth of garlic, celery, lemon juice, and cumin.
-It is served hot right out of the skillet with fresh flatbread.
+Fresh canal clams cooked with garlic, lemon juice, celery, and cumin.
+The dish is usually served hot with flatbread.

 Singari Fish

-Freshly caught sea bass or sea bream split open flat.
-It is topped with a spicy mash of tomatoes, onions, bell peppers, and cumin, then baked until charred.
+Fresh sea bass or sea bream topped with tomatoes, onions, peppers, and spices before being baked until slightly crisp.

 Best Local Drinks to Try